hyperfield/pyappexec/README.md

 - Downloads and, when possible, installs external tools, using integrity checks to avoid re-downloading unchanged files.
 - Launches the target Python entry point after the environment is ready, with stdout/stderr feedback in the terminal.
 - Accepts optional command-line arguments and environment overrides from the `.ini`.
-- Ships with an optional Qt6 front-end that surfaces progress, embedded terminal output, and error dialogs.
+- Ships with an optional GUI front-end that surfaces progress, embedded terminal output, and error dialogs.
+- Includes a GUI installer plus packaging script that auto-detects project structure, generates a starter `.ini` for you to customize, and produces ready-to-share artifacts (launcher folders for Windows/Linux and a branded `.app` on macOS).
 - Emits structured logs via `spdlog` so you can tail progress or integrate with external log collectors.
 - Embeds helper Python scripts via GLib resources so the launcher has zero runtime script dependencies.